-- The lowest ranking cat (often an older or ill kitty) can become a target picked on by the other felines.
+- The lowest ranking cat—often an older or ill kitty—can become a target that is picked on by the other felines.
 Acting like a victim (slinking around, using submissive body language, hiding, etc.) is the equivalent of wearing a "kick me" sign and invites bullies to increase their bluster.

-10 Tips to Stop Cat-To-Cat Aggression
+How to Stop Cat-To-Cat Aggression

 - Consider an electronic cat door that is only opened by the collared victim cat.
 This allows the passive cat to access the entire home while having a safe area where the aggressor can't follow.
 The doors open with a magnetic "key" inside the collar and can be found at pet stores or online.

 - Avoid rewarding poor behavior.
 Giving food or attention to the aggressive cat may calm the angst in the short term, but it rewards the bully.
-Instead, catch the aggressor before she gets hissy.
+Instead, catch the aggressor before it gets hissy.
 Redirect its behavior with an interactive toy, such as a flashlight beam, to lure it into play.

 - If the toy doesn't work, interrupt bad behavior with an aerosol hiss.
-Once the aggressive cat walks away and is calm, reinforce the behavior with a desirable treat, toy, or attention.
+Once the aggressive cat walks away and is calm, reinforce the good behavior with a desirable treat, toy, or attention.

 - Speak with a veterinary behaviorist to see what kind of professional therapy may be helpful.
 Certain medications may control the aggressive behavior in the bully cat while decreasing defensive posturing and vocalizing of the threatened cat.
 While not a cure, medication may be a tool that enables further training to work more effectively.